Thiago099/Texture-Composer/README.md

 <h1>Texture Composer</h1>

 <p>This is a texture tool focused on automation</p>
-<p>There is no resolution settings, the resolution is defined by the composition mask file, or the bottom most layer if there is no composition masks.</p>
-<p>This decision is so you can generate variants with different resolutions</p>
 <p>Project files will contain all midias used on it full resolution, lossless compressed</p>

 [Web app](https://thiago099.github.io/texture-composer/)